 The tie: the Paris Agreement and Sustainable Development Goal 13

 That the Paris Agreement succeeds is vital to the attainment of the United Nations’ 17 Sustainable Development Goals, or SDGs.
 The SDGs, also known as Global Goals, attempt to establish and help implement measures to meet sustainability standards worldwide.
-The UN adopted the SDGs in 2015 as a “universal call to action to end poverty, protect the planet, and improve the lives and prospects of everyone, everywhere.”
+The UN adopted the SDGs in 2015 as a way to end poverty, protect the Earth, and improve the lives of everyone everywhere.

 Sustainable Development Goal 13 directly aligns with the accord: “Take urgent action to combat climate change and its impacts.”
 With greenhouse gas emissions increasing by 50% from 1990, we must take immediate action.
 Damage to the environment and ecosystems is causing great harm.
 Property damage from climate change runs into the many billions of dollars.